CreatorX64/this/this.buffer/watch-javascript/sides/notes.md

 ## Section 8 - Examining Famous Frameworks and Libraries

 **Method Chaining**: Calling one method after another, and each method affects the parent object.
 So in _obj.method1().method2()_, both methods end up with a _this_ variable pointing to _obj_.

+## Section 10 - BONUS Lectures

+**Transpile**: Convert the syntax of one programming language to another.
+In this case languages that don't really run anywhere, but instead are processed by _transpilers_ that generate JavaScript code.